google/WebFundamentals/src/content/en/showcase/2016/service-worker-perf.md

 <img src="images/service-worker-perf/desktop-sw.png" alt="Time to first paint distribution on Desktop (controlled)">

-Notice how when a service worker was controlling the page, many visitors experienced a near-immediate first paint, with a median of **583 ms**.
+Notice that when a service worker was controlling the page, many visitors experienced a near-immediate first paint, with a median of **583 ms**.

 <div class="pull-quote">"&hellip;when a service worker was controlling the page, many visitors experienced a near-immediate first paint&hellip;"</div>